-The distributor is the heart of the ignition system.
+The distributor is the heart of the ignition system on older engines with this type of ignition.
 Its three basic functions are to trigger the firing of the ignition coil, to control timing advance, and to route or distribute the coil's high voltage output to the individual spark plugs.

-On older applications with breaker point ignition systems, the contact points switch the ignition coil's primary voltage on and off.
+On older applications with breaker points, the contact points switch the ignition coil's primary voltage on and off.
 The points are mounted on a movable plate in the distributor housing.
 Cam lobes on the distributor shaft rotate against a plastic block on the points to open and close the points.
-On newer applications with electronic ignition systems, the distributor contains a magnetic pickup or Hall effect switch instead of points to generate a signal for the ignition module (which switches the coil on and off).
+On electronic ignition systems that have a distributor, the distributor contains a magnetic pickup or Hall effect switch instead of points to generate a signal for the ignition module (which switches the coil on and off).
 On many applications, the ignition module itself is also located inside the distributor (GM HEI) or mounted on the distributor housing (Ford TFI).

 Wear in the distributor drive gear can introduce play that can retard timing, while worn distributor shaft bushings (often the result of infrequent oil changes and varnish buildup on the shaft) can result in erratic timing.
 Both conditions can affect engine performance, fuel economy and emissions.
 If the distributor is worn, replacement is the only repair option.

 With respect to timing, the distributor on older applications has both a centrifugal advance mechanism and vacuum advance diaphragm.
 Flyweights and springs in the centrifugal advance mechanism add timing advance as engine speed increases.
 Bushing wear, rust, or weak or broken springs may cause the centrifugal advance mechanism to overadvance or retard timing.
 Lubricating the mechanism with high temperature dielectric grease and/or replacing weak or broken springs may solve a sticking problem, but worn bushings call for distributor replacement.